lgcyofficial/AIHedgeFund/README.md

 # TradeAgent

-“We built an AI-native hedge fund simulator that thinks like a team, acts like a fund, and explains itself like a product.”
+We built an AI-native hedge fund simulator that thinks like a team, acts like a fund, and explains itself like a product.

 TradeAgent is an AI-native hedge fund simulator for live decision making, portfolio construction, and real-time investment intelligence.

-“The problem is not lack of ideas.
-The problem is turning ideas into coordinated, risk-aware portfolio decisions fast enough to matter.”
+The problem is not lack of ideas.
+The problem is turning ideas into coordinated, risk-aware portfolio decisions fast enough to matter.

 Instead of asking one model to pick a stock, TradeAgent runs an entire fund workflow: